Magnevist MRI Contrast Lawyers No Longer Reviewing Cases

 - OptiMARK (gadoversetamide)

-The Magnevist settlement attorneys at Saiontz & Kirk, P.A. are reviewing potential NSF lawsuits for those with kidney problems who suffer from the disease.
-Financial compensation may be available.
-If you, a friend or family member believe you may have a case, request a free consultation.
-There are no fees or expenses unless a recovery is obtained.
+The Magnevist settlement attorneys at Saiontz & Kirk, P.A. are no longer reviewing potential NSF lawsuits for those with kidney problems who suffer from the disease.
+This page is provided for informational purposes about prior claims investigated by our law firm.